 Is this goodness right for your next (sober) special occasion?

-Non alcoholic wine (also known as dealcoholized wine) is wine that has been filtered to remove alcohol.
+Non-alcoholic wine (also known as dealcoholized wine) is wine that has been filtered to remove the alcohol.

 How Alcohol-Free Wine Is Made

-Alcohol-free wine is commonly made 3 ways: reverse osmosis, vacuum distillation, or spinning cone columns.
+Alcohol-free wine is commonly made in 3 ways: reverse osmosis, vacuum distillation, or spinning cone columns.